AdobeDocs/analytics-platform.en/help/components/exports/manage-export-logs.md

 ---
 # Manage export logs

-After you export a full table as described in [Export project data to the cloud](/help/analysis-workspace/export/export-cloud.md), the export logs are available on the [!UICONTROL Logs] tab on the [!UICONTROL Exports] page.
+After you export a full table as described in [Export Customer Journey Analytics data to the cloud](/help/analysis-workspace/export/export-cloud.md), the export logs are available on the [!UICONTROL Logs] tab on the [!UICONTROL Exports] page.

 Export logs provide details about each export.
 There are various options available for managing export logs.